-The Browns ended the Colt McCoy era Thursday night, selecting Oklahoma State quarterback Brandon Weeden with the second of their two first-round picks in the NFL Draft.
+The Cleveland Browns ended the Colt McCoy era Thursday night, selecting Oklahoma State quarterback Brandon Weeden with the second of their two first-round picks on the NFL Draft.

 “He was a winner,” coach Pat Shurmur said on the team’s website.
 “He obviously took a non-traditional path to being an NFL quarterback, but he’s a very mature guy.
 I think he’s an outstanding thrower.
 He’s a good decision-maker, very accurate.
 He found a way at Oklahoma State to really compete and win a lot of football games against a lot of the quarterbacks we’ve been talking about leading up to the draft.
 I wasn’t concerned about his age.
 He is a quarterback that helped lead his team to a lot of victories.”